 11. Human Resources

-Some of the major human resource initiatives undertaken by the Company during theperiod under review to supplement efforts towards organizational growth include:
+Some of the major human resource initiatives undertaken by the Company during the yearunder review to supplement efforts towards organizational growth include:

-Capability Development: In order to build organizational capability that will enablethe Company to sustain competitiveness in the market a comprehensive exercise wasundertaken to map the attributes required to develop Competency Framework for keyfunctions.
-The training programs for the learning growth of employees have been developedbased on the set of these identified competencies.
+Capability Development: In order to build organizational capability that will enablethe Company to sustain competitiveness in the market a comprehensive exercise wasundertaken to identify the skill development at the senior management level.
+The trainingprograms for the employees have been developed based on the findings of that exercise.

-Industrial Relations: In the Industrial Relations front the Company maintainedcordial relations with its employees during the period.
+Industrial Relations: The Company maintained cordial relations with its employees atall levels during the year.

 12. Credit Rating